suvie/slate/source/includes/_newsstream.md

     }
 ```

-The document object returns information about an online document or an article.
+The news stream object returns information about an online document or an article.
 The object includes metadata about the article such as its author, creation date and source, and will also provide key entities that are mentioned in the article, such as quotes, people and organizations.

 Parameter | Description